-Then, the students were expected to report their experience in their reflection paper.
-A few students continued to wear them after class as I encouraged them if they wished.
+Then, the students were expected to report their experience in their reflection papers.
+A few students continued wearing them after the class as I encouraged them if they wished.
 Below are the highlights of some common experiences and unique comments in categories.

 Some students found that they were not used to not hearing common backgrounds noises such as coughs, fans, the scratch of a pencil on paper, giggles, desk moving, shuffling around, papers rustling, classmates shifting in their seats, opening a food wrapper, etc. "Strange".
 "Similar to the feeling of being under water", "found myself into another world", "very strange.. foreign", "After securely putting in the earplugs, I quickly noticed the obvious changes."

 In the meanwhile, they generally found that they were "able to concentrate much better", "much easier to concentrate", "greatly improve my learning in class", "minimize distractions during class", "no distractions", "enhanced focus", "heightened my other senses such as sight and smell", "more alert with using my vision to focus on what was being taught and to take in what was going on in my surroundings," "pay more attention to facial expressions.
 Just like the tone of a voice can help you decipher meaning behind a phrase, facial expressions provide meaning to understand what is being signed."

 A student noticed that their awareness of their own bodily functions was "heightened".
 More "aware of the impact of my fingertips upon my chest when signing, for example, 'happy'".
 Another took note of her breathing patterns, "very aware of internal sounds such as my own breathing or the clearing of my throat", "more aware of my own heartbeat which was really cool", "very self-conscious", ...